-You can obtain information about benefits provided by the state by visiting https://oklahoma.gov/ohca.html.
+You can obtain information about benefits provided by the state by visiting OHCA's website.

 Provider portal

 Humana partnered with Availity EssentialsTM to allow providers to reference member and claim data for multiple payers using one login.
 Availity Essentials provides the following benefits: